agentcontest/massim_2018/docs/scenario.md

 #### Team details

-The `team` element contains information about the agent's team; currently only how much money it owns.
+The `team` element contains information about the agent's team; currently only how much massium it owns.

 #### Entity details